pedrocarvalhoit/bestshop-eCommerce/README.md

 ## Project Video

-Clicke <a href="https://youtu.be/rWEMP8WUnhc">here</a> to watch the video with all project features.
+Click <a href="https://youtu.be/rWEMP8WUnhc">here</a> to watch the video showcasing all project features.

 ## Technical Requirements highlight